 Due to the similar objectives and means of diffusion of both institutions, AECA y FAEDPYME agreed in 2017 to merge both journals, in order to give a new impetus to the dissemination and scope of research on SMEs in the international context.
-The new resulting journal, Small Business International Review (ISSN 2531-0046), integrates the history of FIR and RIPYME and builds on the reputation and experience of both editorial committees.
+The new resulting journal, Small Business International Review (e-ISSN 2531-0046), integrates the history of FIR and RIPYME and builds on the reputation and experience of both editorial committees.
 It was created with the intention of improving the recognition, positioning and dissemination of works published in the sphere of SMEs.
-The publishing entity of this new journal is now the Spanish Accounting and Business Administration Association (AECA), with FAEDPYME and UPCT now acting as a collaborating entities.
+The publishing entities of this new journal is now the Spanish Accounting and Business Administration Association (AECA) and the Universidad Politécnica de Cartagena (UPCT), with FAEDPYME now acting as a collaborating entity.

 The editors-in-chief of Small Business International Review, will be Professors Antonio Aragón Sánchez and Gregorio Sánchez Marín of the University of Murcia, Spain, both experienced and accredited researchers in the areas of Business Management and particularly in the field of SMEs, and who have until now been responsible for the FIR journal.
 For its part, the new editorial committee will be composed of renowned and recognized researchers who were members of the editorial committees of the preceding journals.